DND1064/Sales-Insight/README.md

 - Original sales data included a **mix of Indian Rupees (₹)** and **US Dollars ($)**.
 - Created a **calculated field** to convert all USD values to INR using a fixed exchange rate.
 - Added a new column called **`Normalized Sales Value`** to reflect all sales in INR.
 - This allows consistent reporting and comparison across all regions.

-## Overview

-- **Dynamic Filtering:**
-  - Click on a specific **year** to update the dashboard and display insights for that year only.
-  - Select a specific **month** to update the dashboard and display insights for that month only.
-- **Purpose:**
-  To provide an intuitive and interactive way to analyze sales trends over time, helping stakeholders make data-driven decisions.

 ## Features